Washington Section 8 Housing

 The application process for Section 8 housing in Washington varies by housing authority, but generally involves the following steps:

-• Contact your local housing authority: Applicants should contact the housing authority that serves the region where they want to live.
-A list of housing authorities in Washington can be found on the HUD website.
+Contact Local Housing Authorities: Applicants must apply through the housing authority serving the area where they want to live.
+Find a complete list of Washington housing authorities on the HUD website.

 In Washington, some housing authorities offer online application options in addition to in-person applications.
 Online applications may be more convenient for some applicants and can be accessed through the housing authority's website.